toffebjorkskog/cassandra-sample/README.md

 I decided to create a combined paritition key for the table session_starts_by_country since they need to be queried based on country and hours back.
 Therefore i decided to enable part of the dates to function as about bucket to allow for an even partition accross nodes.
 The daybucket consists of the date of the event.

-# API description
-The task was to design and implement a player session service which consumes events and provides metrics about players sessions.
-Each user will generate two events, one start event when the session starts and one end event when session is finished.
-When both events have been received the session is considered complete.
-Service is expected to handle massive amount of sessions.

 ## Requirements
 In this project i wanted to: